Use this to search the site!

 Date: Sunday, December 14, 2014 9:23 AM

 It seems like something is missing in this recipe. maybe more flour.
-Maybe less sugar.
-Was never that sweet from prices bakery.

 Was a bit more cake and a bottom crust.
-This didn't get much of a bottom crust.
-Wish I had the real recipe.
+This didn't get much of a

 Ok Pat.
 That recipe came from the newspaper.Thanks for letting me know.
-I’ll post this as a warning to others who might want to try the recipe.
+I ’ll post this as a warning to others who might want to try the recipe.

 Phaed